-The Department of Business Administration was established in 1967 with a Transfer program, an Associate Degree in Accounting, and an Associate Degree in Management.
-In the year 1980, due to the economic and industrial development of the Island's Eastern Region, the Department is authorized to offer a Bachelor in Business Administration with a Major in Human Resources and in Industrial Management.
-In 1982 was approved the Bachelor in Business Administration with a Major in Accounting and in 2003 the major in International Commerce.
+The Department of Business Administration (ADEM, by its Spanish acronym) was established in 1967 with a Transfer program, an Associate Degree in Accounting, and an Associate Degree in Management.
+In the year 1980, due to the economic and industrial development of the Island's Eastern Region, the Department is authorized to offer a Bachelor in Business Administration with a Major in Human Resources and in Management.
+In 1982, the Bachelor in Business Administration with a Major in Accounting was approved and in 2003 the Major in International Commerce.
+Also, the Minor in Taxes was approved in 2003-2004; an attractive alternative for students enrolled in one of the Department's Majors.
+In 2020, ADEM was granted with the license for offering the Major in International Commerce completely online.

 The Department of Business Administration develops professionals capable of analyzing in a critical way our economic and social reality, prepared to solve problems on local and international public and private industries.
-The Department offers several undergraduate academic programs, leading the student to occupy positions of responsibility and leadership in our society and continue graduate studies on different disciplines.
+ADEM offers several undergraduate academic programs, leading the student to occupy positions of responsibility and leadership in our society and continue graduate studies on different disciplines.
 The mission of the Department of Business Administration is:

-- 1. Develop professionals at an undergraduate level with an integral and ethic formation, capable to incorporate themselves in the working world, or continue graduate studies, manage or create organizations, and compromise with the economic and social development of Puerto Rico from a local and international perspective. - Maintain a faculty compromised with the development of professionals having analytical and technological skills, with leadership capacity, entrepreneurship, and multicultural sensibility, which will allow them to be successful in an environment of global interdependence. - 3.
+- Develop professionals at an undergraduate level with an integral and ethic formation, capable to incorporate themselves in the working world, or continue graduate studies, manage or create organizations, and compromise with the economic and social development of Puerto Rico from a local and international perspective. - Maintain a faculty compromised with the development of professionals having analytical and technological skills, with leadership capacity, entrepreneurship, and multicultural sensibility, which will allow them to be successful in an environment of global interdependence. - 3.
 Promote academic and investigative activities for Puerto Rico, Latin America, and the Caribbean.